25 Awesome Remote Team Building Activities for Work

 If you have a lot of time, ask team members to have a few backgrounds ready so that you can play a few rounds.

-Build strong networks in the workplace.
+Hoping to build strong networks in the workplace?
 Here's how CoffeePals can help.

 16. Scavenger Hunt